zjr/simpleUniqueSort/README.md

 simpleUniqueSort
 ===========

 Sorts a list, filtering duplicates.
+The most relevant files are located in ./lib.

 ### GET /generate